RobertKHawley/Portfolio/README.md

 Each folder contains a project.
 All projects have (so far) been made to practice and demonstrate my skills in data analytics.
-There is also a copy of the latest version of my CV in case you wish to see it.